tastejs/todomvc/contributing.md

 It doesn't matter whether your app is written in plain JavaScript and HTML or is cross-compiled to something a modern browser can execute.
-We care about bold ideas that bring something truly new to the table, but minor variations of existing frameworks or languages only add to [Frontend Choice Paralysis](http://addyosmani.com/blog/front-end-choice-paralysis/).
+We care about bold ideas that bring something truly new to the table, but minor variations of existing frameworks or languages only add to [Front-end Choice Paralysis](http://addyosmani.com/blog/front-end-choice-paralysis/).

 Please bear in mind that your project should have reached a certain level of